bus7232/bus7232/README.md

 - Programming: Python 🐍
 - Machine Learning: TensorFlow 🧠
-- Visualization: Matplotlib, Seaborn (or other libraries you use) 📊
+- Visualization: Matplotlib, Seaborn and more 📊

 Projects I'm Interested In: